dcousineau/orlex/README.md

 //...
 ```

+> **NOTE:** The path key for annotation autoloading should be the *root directory containing the entire namespace*.
+If your annotation files are of the namespace `app\Annotation` and your annotation files are in `/path/to/src/app/Annotation`, the proper annotation configuration would be `'/path/to/src' => 'app\Annotation'`

 If the annotation implements the `Orlex\Annotation\RouteModifier` interface, Orlex will allow it to alter the internal Silex controller created for that specific route/action:

 ```php